cse-labs/kubernetes-in-codespaces/README.md

 ## Open with Codespaces

-> You must be a member of the Microsoft OSS and cse-labs GitHub organizations
+> You must be a member of the Microsoft OSS and CSE-Labs GitHub organizations

 - Instructions for joining the GitHub orgs are [here](https://github.com/cse-labs/moss)
   - If you don't see an `Open in Codespaces` option, you are not part of the organization(s)

-- Click the `Code` button on your repo
+- Click the `Code` button on this repo
 - Click the `Codespaces` tab
 - Click `New Codespace`
 - Choose the `4 core` option